 With certain passions, we can scarcely reason;

-When these assail, for flight it is the season.
+When those assail, for flight it is the season.

 Would’st thou know right from wrong?
 To man is given

-This means of telling it by righteous Heaven:
+This perfect means of knowing good by Heaven:

 And with sincereness look within thy heart.